intel/intel-xai-tools/docs/design/index.md

 ## Toolkit Strategy Constraints

 Given the rapid availability of new explainability techniques as well as how different explainations can be inserted throughout a model's lifecycle for both training and inference, the challenge is how does one go about providing new explainable techniques within workflows?
 Additionally, how does one keep up with the myriad of explainable techniques and remain compatible with existing workflows that have already been published?
-This seems difficult if not impossible functionality for a toolkit to provide especially in light of hard requirements noted below:
+This seems difficult if not impossible functionality for a toolkit to provide especially in light of functional requirements noted below:

 Ensure Intel Optimizations are included
 : Any explainable method needs to leverage Intel libraries and configurations that provide optimizations.

 Keep containers slim and lightweight
 : Adding new explainations shouldn't require new containers to be built or should result in adding to the container size.
 A large suite of explainations should be available where specific ones can be included depending on the notebooks being shown.